arthurdouillard/deepcourse/content/introduction/index.md

 Welcome to this course on Deep Learning for Computer Vision!

 This course will teach you the fundamentals of Deep Learning applied to images.
-Each topic will be covered under three different type of materials:
+Each topic will be covered under three different types of materials:

-- **Lessons**, such as this one, accompanied with slides and small quizzes between chapters;
+- **Lessons**, such as this one, accompanied by slides and small quizzes between chapters;
 - **Practices**, with Google Colab notebooks where we will code actual algorithms;
 - And, **quizzes**, where you will test your recall on the important notions.